Internet Use Policy

 Users should be aware that the internet is not a secure medium and that third parties may be able to obtain information regarding users' activities.
 However, the Boca Raton Public Library will not release information on the use of specific internet resources by members of the public except as required by law or necessary for the proper operation of the Library.

-All Library public computers with internet access use a technology protection measure (filtering) that blocks, to the extent technically possible, websites that contain visual depictions that are pornographic, obscene, child pornography, or other material considered inappropriate for or harmful to minors.
+In accordance with the Children's Internet Protection Act (CIPA), the Library's public computers with internet access use a technology protection measure (filtering) that blocks, to the extent technically possible, websites that contain visual depictions that are pornographic, obscene, child pornography, or other material considered inappropriate for or harmful to minors.
 Users should be aware that it is impossible for any filter to be 100% perfect in blocking all it is intended to block.
 The filter may also inadvertently block some websites.

 Request to Unblock a Website